telescopeѲptics.net

 t2=0.455π),

-difference in contrast, and considered below detection threshold of
+contrast, and is considered below detection threshold of

-contrast, which would require nearly 2% increase in separation, to
+contrast, which would require increase in separation to

-83.7%).
-In any instance, the difference is negligible: satisfying
+s~1.09.
+In any instance, the difference is small: satisfying

 the 5% minimum contrast differential requirement with Dawes' limit